marci07iq/factory-calculator/readme.md

 ## Solver

 To use the linear programming solver to create a factory, click "New tab".
 In the solver setup, you have three columns:
 - The input column describes the resources you have available.
 Use min to indicate that a given amount must be consumed by the factory.
 Use max to indicate the maximum available.
-Any resouce not specific in the inputs will not be used.
+Any resouce not specified in the inputs will not be used.
 - The output column is similairly for the resources the factory needs to produce.
 - The intermediate recipe column shows specific internal crafting processes that must be part of the factory.
 Note: the numbers are in recipe/min.
-To ensure the maximum amount of uranium power generation, choose `Uranium power`, mminimum 50.4.
+To ensure the maximum amount of uranium power generation, choose `Uranium power`, minimum 50.4.
 - At the bottom, you can select to maximize Awesome points, or minimize waste byproducts.
+- The solver is unable to produce byproducts that can not be sunk.
+If there is a byproduct you don't mind the factory producing, set it as an output with minimum 0.

 ## Maximal factory example